 Prospective students should see the program website for funding information.

-Meet requirements of master’s-level content in basic psychology, statistics and research design, rehabilitation psychology core, assessment, intervention, disability and human Behavior, and supervised experience.
+Meet requirements of master’s-level content in basic psychology, statistics and research design, rehabilitation counselor education core, assessment, intervention, disability and human behavior, and supervised experience.

 60 post-master’s graduate degree credits to include: